Home » The Portugal D7 Visa

 Getting your legal residency, however, is only half the battle.
 You also need to know how to keep it.

 To keep your D7 status, you’ll need to actually reside in Portugal most of the year—specifically, you can’t stay away from the country for more than six months in a row.
+In two years, you’ll need to renew your visa.

 Learn about becoming a Portuguese citizen here.